daniel-macrae/MachineLearning-2022/README.md

+The ``model_comparison.ipynb`` notebook is responsible for comparing the models on the testing set and generating the confusion matrices.

 ---
 ## Results

+The accuracies of each classification pipeline on 0-9 handwritten digits from both languages (overall), as well as for just the Arabic digits, and just the Chinese digits, are shown below.

 | Algorithm | Accuracy Overall (%) | Accuracy MNIST (%) | Accuracy Chinese (%) |
 | --- | --- | --- | --- |